 This website is concentrated around the Global Fashion Concentration Master program led by Prof. Dr. Yoko Takagi.
 This course is based on research from the fields of Art and Design Practice, and its theory and history.

 The Global Fashion Concentration (GFC) Master course has been founded in 2012 for students who wish to gain their MA in fashion and textile studies in English.
 All courses in GFC are conducted in English and are open to both Japanese and non-Japanese students.

 Continuing in the long tradition of Bunka Gakuen, the goal of The Global Fashion Concentration is to have our students ‘create new beauty and culture‘, in any media related to fashion using the University’s state-of-the-art tools and research facilities.
 Students will have access to Bunka’s celebrated fashion library and world-class fashion museum for research and inspiration.
 The program strives to bridge theory and practice within a global context with a focus on fashion related art and design.

-To be eligible to graduate, students are required to choose to complete either a Master’s thesis, or a collection work.
+To be eligible to graduate, students are required complete a Master’s thesis and a practical work.

 GFC is a concentrated program: Excellence in creation and skill as well as strong motivation, commitment and patience will be required.
 Successful graduates will be candidates for employment in all areas and levels of the fashion industry across the world, including design, journalism, fashion buying, curation, creative direction, and academia.